 - Sudden inability to hold a job; high amount of work absenteeism

-Common Addictive Substances
+Common Addictive Substances in New Jersey

 Different substances of abuse can influence the behaviors and health of individuals in varying ways.
 Genetic, physiological, and environmental factors play a huge part in addiction.
 The effects could intensify because of the misuse of more than one substance as well.
 Commonly abused substances include: